How Do Credit Checks for Employment Work?

 Why a Credit Check for a Job?
 To Help Limit Employer Risk

-Although a credit report is not, by itself, proof of anything, employers often review it for certain behavior patterns, like:
+Although a credit report is not, by itself, proof of anything, employers may review it for certain behavior patterns, like:

 • Money management.
 Employers are more inclined to check the credit of applicants for money-related jobs, such as accountant or retail clerk.
 An employer may feel that a solid history of handling money well shows an ability to handle the company’s finances well, too.
 Of course, the employer may also see the inverse.
 Poor management of personal finances could be a warning sign that may indicate potential issues with managing the employer’s money in the future.